 Course delivery

-A selection of compulsory and elective modules with an end point assessment of an 8,000-word project report and presentation
+A mix of in person residential and online modules with an end point assessment

 Modules